Making Character Greater Again

 “Don’t Panic”-Hitchhiker’s Guide to The Galaxy

-“Confidence is going after Moby Dick in a row boat and packing the tartar sauce” – Zig Ziglar
+“Confidence is going after Moby Dick in a row boat and packing the tartar sauce.” – Zig Ziglar

 “Our grass isn’t right for everyone”.-Ted Rolfs